DevBench: A Realistic, Developer-Informed Benchmark for Code Generation Models: Limitations, assumptions, and broader impacts

-Our synthetic, telemetry-driven generation approach effectively prevents data contamination and limits bias by leveraging GPT-4o as the generation model.
-To further enhance diversity, future iterations could incorporate multiple foundation models with varied training backgrounds.
-This approach will maintain our telemetry-driven, human-validated methodology while expanding stylistic diversity.

-The derivation of test categories from real-world telemetry data grounds our benchmark in authentic developer experiences.
-Building on this foundation, future research could explore federated learning approaches that enable even closer alignment with real developer interactions while maintaining privacy safeguards.

-\subsection{Enhancing evaluation frameworks}
+\subsubsection{Enhancing evaluation frameworks}

 The complementary evaluation metrics we employ (Pass@1, similarity-based metrics, and LLM-judge assessments) provide multidimensional insights into model performance.
-The occasional divergence between these metrics—such as cases where higher syntactic similarity does not correlate with functional correctness—highlights an opportunity to develop composite metrics that better capture the full spectrum of code quality dimensions relevant to developers.
+The occasional divergence between these metrics, such as cases where higher syntactic similarity does not correlate with functional correctness, highlights an opportunity to develop composite metrics that better capture the full spectrum of code quality dimensions relevant to developers.
+Future work could also explore ensemble judging approaches combining multiple judge models, or contrastive evaluation techniques that specifically control for stylistic biases.

-Our LLM-judge uses o3-mini as the scoring model, selected for its favorable bias profile as documented in the OpenAI System Card showing lowest bias on discrimination tasks~\citep{OpenAIO3miniSystem}.
-Future work could explore ensemble judging approaches, human-in-the-loop calibration, or contrastive evaluation techniques that specifically control for stylistic biases, allowing for even more robust evaluation.

-\subsection{Broadening coverage scope}
+\subsubsection{Broadening coverage scope}